Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

                 simulator_cx_gate_error,
                 )
 }),
     caption: [Error rates for the CNOT gate in different simulators.
-Qubit $q_0$ is the controll and $q_1$ is the target qubit for the error rates.]
+Qubit $q_0$ is the control, and $q_1$ is the target qubit for the error rates.]
 ) <simulator-cnot-error-rate>

 All these different errors accumulate when simulating a quantum circuit.
-Due to the fact, that these error rates are based on calibration data of actual quantum computers, the overall noise-model is quite complex, but within the error range of real quantum computers.
+Since these error rates are based on calibration data of actual quantum computers, the overall noise model is quite complex but within the error range of real quantum computers.

 == Machine Learning Approaches <machine-learning-approaches>
-Machine learning stands out as the preferred approach for distinguishing between simulators and quantum computers primarily because it does not necessitate quantum noise modeling or controlling the quantum circuit with time-dependent pulses @mullerInformationTheoreticalLimits2022.
+Machine learning is the preferred approach for distinguishing between simulators and quantum computers primarily because it does not necessitate quantum noise modeling or controlling the quantum circuit with time-dependent pulses @mullerInformationTheoreticalLimits2022.
-This characteristic makes machine learning approaches well suited for this task, offering a "black-box" model that can effectively classify based on measurement results without intricate details of the underlying processes.
+This characteristic makes machine learning approaches well suited for this task, offering a "black box" model that can effectively classify based on measurement results without intricate details of the underlying processes.
-Machine learning has already been succesfully utilized to analyze quantum systems @youssryQuantumNoiseSpectroscopy2020 and to efficiently learn quantum noise @harperEfficientLearningQuantum2020.
+Machine learning has already been successfully utilized to analyze quantum systems @youssryQuantumNoiseSpectroscopy2020 and to efficiently learn quantum noise @harperEfficientLearningQuantum2020.

 The three machine learning methods used in this thesis are used as classifiers
 $ "Classifier" f: X -> C $